gstripling/Generative_AI/XXXX-Skilling/instructions/en.md

  <br>

-## Task #1.
+## Task.
 Crafting an Effective Prompt for Cymbal Solar

 Objective:
 To create an effective prompt that guides the Generative AI in providing valuable insights and recommendations for Cymbal Solar.